ngi-nix/summer-of-nix/admin/scripts/README.md

 ## Credentials

-Create a [fine-grained token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the following permissions:
+Create a [fine-grained token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the following permissions for the target repository:

 - Issues: Read & write